anilmainali/SoftwareTesting/SoftwareTesting-Resources.md

 - A Practitioner's Guide to Software Test Design by Lee Copeland (Author)
 - The Art of Software Testing, Second Edition 2nd Edition by Glenford J. Myers (Author)
 -  Software Testing Techniques, 2nd edition by Boris Beizer (Author)
+- How to Break Software: A Practical Guide to Testing  by James A. Whittaker (Author)